Mind the trap! Antipatterns, a common type of problem in technical writing

 Mushroom Management

-Keeping employees guessing and misinformed about decisions ("Keep them in the dark and feed them full of shit… and if one head rises above the others, cut it off").
-Used because it supposedly secures the position of the manager.
+Keeping employees guessing and misinformed about decisions ("Keep them in the dark and feed them shit… and if one head rises above the others, cut it off").
+Used because some managers feel that it secures their position.

 An organisation in which information can flow from top to bottom, but not horizontally between departments or teams.